en_USEnglish

 2. Configure network interfaces for administration and user traffic.

-3. Install the packages required for OpenStack, such as Nova, Neutron, Cinder, Swift, Keystone, etc.
+3. Install the necessary OpenStack packages, such as Nova, Neutron, Cinder, Swift, Keystone, etc.

 4. Configure the configuration files for each module according to your environment and requirements.